Kernix13/markdown-cheatsheet/beginner-markdown.md

 - Use 2 tildes for ~~strikethrough text~~.
 ```

-You may read that you can use 1 asterisk for italic or 3 asterisks for bold-italic, but it wont work with Prettier.
+You may read that you can use 1 asterisk for italic or 3 asterisks for bold-italic, but Prettier will revert that syntax to what you see above.

 **NOTE**: If you select a word or multiple words then hold SHIFT, you can wrap the words with `*`, `_`, `~`, or backticks.
-Otherwise, you have to add the characters to the beginning and end individually with **_NO_** spaces between the textt and the symbols.
+Otherwise, you have to add the characters to the beginning and end individually with **_NO_** spaces between the text and the symbols.

 ## Headings